Danksi4/Airdrop-2.0/README.md

 # Airdrop-2.0

+## Objective
+Airdrop-2.0 is intended to be able to send files across internet networks from one device to another.

 ## Setup
 Ultimately, a makefile or .sh file would be best to run and have it execute everything needed.
 However, for now, loosely follow the following instructions to setup from scratch:
 - Ensure the latest version of Python and pip is installed